Balage/Tea-Timer-with-Arduino/README.md

 # Tea Timer with Arduino
-A tea or egg timer, using an ATtiny85-20PU chip with Arduino, running from batteries.

-You can of course buy a mechanical one, but they have some properties I did not like:
+A tea timer, or egg timer, using an ATtiny85-20PU chip with Arduino, running from batteries.
+You can of course buy a mechanical one, but I had some problems with those:
 -   They have a very loud ticking noise, which is not ideal in an office environment.
 -   They ring for only a split second, and then go silent.
 If you weren't listening, you could easily miss it, and left wondering whether it had already rang, or you forgot to wind it up in the first place.